rvalenzuelar/VITAS/README.md

 The current version is limited to a python script.
 Hopefully, in the future the code will become an installable python module.

-Help about how to use the script can be obteined by calling:
+Help about how to use the script can be obtained by calling:

 ```code
 $./plot_synth2.py -h
 ```